dzazy/Some-shit/Single cell analysis shits - 10X cellranger count output.md

       (e.g.'2057 2 1' means '1' is at '2057' row,'2' column of matrix)

 We can use R,python,or cellranger mat2csv to convert MEX matrix into normal matrix.
-Firstly,we use R to read matrix
+Firstly,we use R to read matrix:
 ~~~{R}
 library(Matrix)